A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Introduction

 where $\pi_1$ is the unknown proportion of false null hypotheses, $\pi_0=1-\pi_1$ and $F_1$ is the CDF of the $p$-values under the alternative \citep{storey2002direct, Meinshausen2006, patra2016estimation}.

-Estimating the false null proportion $\pi_1$ comes down to the problem of estimating the proportion parameter of the mixture distribution, particularly when one component is known.
-This measure quantifies the overall magnitude of significant deviations from baseline non-significant behavior, making it independently valuable.
-Furthermore, this measure is of interest in the classification literature, mainly when only positive and unlabeled examples are available \citep{blanchard10a, Jain2016EstimatingTC, Jain2017}.
-In the multiple testing literature, proportion estimators are mainly of indirect interest as they can be used to increase the power of multiple testing procedures, such as the Benjamini-Hochberg procedure by \cite{benjamini1995controlling} (BH), that controls the false discovery rate (FDR).
-Incorporating a proportion estimator into the BH procedure is originally proposed in \cite{benjamini2000adaptive}, where the authors suggest increasing the number of rejections by increasing the threshold while keeping the FDR controlled at a desired level approximately.
-The proportion parameter is also valuable in practical applications, particularly in astronomy and astrophysics \citep{Meinshausen2006, patra2016estimation, swanepoel1999limiting}.
+Estimating the false null proportion $\pi_1$ comes down to estimating the proportion parameter of a two-component mixture distribution, with one component being the known distribution under the null.
+The proportion parameter quantifies the overall magnitude of significant deviations from baseline non-significant behavior, making it independently valuable.
+Specifically, this measure finds applications in astronomy and astrophysics \citep{Meinshausen2006, patra2016estimation, swanepoel1999limiting}.
+Furthermore, this measure is of interest in the classification literature, when only positive and unlabeled examples are available \citep{blanchard10a, Jain2016EstimatingTC, Jain2017}.
+In the multiple testing literature, proportion estimators are mainly of indirect interest as they can be used to increase the power of the Benjamini-Hochberg based procedures \citep{benjamini1995controlling, benjamini2000adaptive}.

 Storey's method \citep{storey2002direct}, initially introduced in \cite{schweder1982plots}, is the most common approach to the problem of estimating the proportion parameter.
-Assuming that $F_1(x) \approx 1$ for sufficiently large $x\in (0,1)$, the CDF (quantile function) of the $p$-values is approximately linear with slope $\pi_0$ ($1/\pi_0$).
-Storey's family of plug-in true null proportion estimators is
+Assuming that $F_1(x) \approx 1$ for sufficiently large $x\in (0,1)$, the CDF of the $p$-values is approximately linear with slope $\pi_0$.
+This linearity approximation gives rise to Storey's family of plug-in proportion estimators, defined as follows:

 and $\hat{\pi}_1(\lambda) = 1- \hat{\pi}_0(\lambda)$.
-There are multiple estimators in the literature based on Storey's family, each proposing different tuning parameter values, with no general agreement on the optimal value of $\lambda$ \citep{benjamini2000adaptive, storey2003statistical, Storey2004, Jiang2008}.
+There are multiple estimators in the literature based on Storey's family, each proposing different tuning parameter value, with no general agreement on the optimal value of $\lambda$ \citep{benjamini2000adaptive, storey2003statistical, Storey2004, Jiang2008}.
 In general, a smaller $\lambda$ introduces higher bias, while choosing $\lambda$ close to 1 increases the variance of the proportion estimator.
-Asymptotically, Storey's estimator is guaranteed not to overestimate $\pi_1$ for any $\lambda$.
-The properties of consistency and asymptotic normality of this estimator are examined in \cite{genovese2004stochastic}.